 The dosage should be initiated at a low-dose and increased gradually, noting the clinical response and any evidence of intolerance.
 Occurrence of drowsiness may require the administration of a major portion of the daily dose at bedtime or a reduction of dosage.
 Trazodone hydrochloride tablets should be taken shortly after a meal or light snack.

 An initial dose of 150 mg/day in divided doses is suggested.
 The dose may be increased by 50 mg/day every 3 to 4 days.
 The maximum dose for outpatients usually should not exceed 400 mg/day in divided doses.
 Inpatients (i.e., more severely depressed patients) may be given up to but not in excess of 600 mg/day in divided doses.

 - Once an adequate response has been achieved, dosage may be gradually reduced, with subsequent adjustment depending on therapeutic response.

-- Patients should be monitored for withdrawal symptoms when discontinuing treatment with Trazodone hydrochloride tablets.
-The dose should be gradually reduced whenever possible [see Warnings and Precautions (5.12)].
+- Patients should be monitored for withdrawal symptoms when discontinuing treatment with Trazodone hydrochloride.
+The dose should be gradually reduced whenever possible [see Warnings and Precautions (5.13)].